-Against the wall the blue lights came and went, came and went and I remembered.
+Against the wall the blue lights came and went, came and went, and I remembered.
 If you really want to feel the drop, you have to close your eyes.
-And then the car journey, long, winding, through imagined landscapes and closed eyes and all the while she spoke to me.
+And then the car journey, long, winding, through imagined landscapes, and all the while she spoke to me.
 The this-and-thats of my time away, and all of it hers and not mine because she had earned it and somehow I had not.

 Our arrival was a breath, slow and deep.
 We were in the Cotswolds, she said, nestled as the Cotswolds nestle everything, in warm stone and antiques and second-hand bookshops with cats.
-The cottage was small, at the end of a path of herring-bone bricks running between thickets of cross-hatched twigs, blackened by the fading winter light.
+The cottage was small, at the end of a path of herringbone bricks running between thickets of cross-hatched twigs, blackened by the fading winter light.
 On the gate the paint peeled around the ornately serifed “Rose Cottage”.
 I mourned the flowerless tangles beside the path.
-Emily stepped through the threshold of the garden whilst I lingered and looked up at the smokeless chimney.
+Emily stepped through the threshold of the garden whilst I lingered with the cold, watching the moon try to hide behind the smokeless chimney.
 She was unlocking the door with unfamiliar keys when I caught up.

-“Inside,” she said, and I could not tell if she was answering or telling me to enter, so I passed by her and in, with a switch clicking behind me as she turned on the dim lights to search out the corners of the room.
+“Inside,” she said, and she may have been answering or telling me to enter, so I passed by her and in, with a switch clicking as she turned on the dim lights to search out the corners of the room.

-“You’re in the small room,” she said and jerked her head towards the thin, white-plank door with the black latch that I opened and, looking back, asked, “We’re not together?”
+“You’re upstairs on the left,” she said and jerked her head towards the thin, white-plank door with the black latch that I opened and, looking back, asked, “We’re not together?”

 She shook her head.